Loupe-tools/Loupe/CONTRIBUTING.md

 GloveBox is optimised for AI coding agents (Cline, Cursor, Copilot Workspace, etc.):

-- **`.clinerules`** — Instructions for AI agents: architecture overview, patterns to follow, files to avoid, and context budget tips.
 - **`CODEMAP.md`** — Auto-generated code map with precise line numbers for every class, method, CSS section, and YARA rule.
 Agents can read this file first (~24K tokens) and then use `read_file(path, start_line=X, end_line=Y)` for surgical edits without consuming their entire context window.
 - **`generate-codemap.py`** — Regenerate `CODEMAP.md` after any code changes: `python generate-codemap.py`
 - **Split CSS/YARA** — CSS and YARA rules are split into multiple files by category, keeping each file under 3,300 lines.
 No single file dominates the context budget.